 The following overly simplified illustration will clarify this point.
 A historic relationship exists between the different revenue sources and their appropriate uses.
-After some community input and policy discussion, council can adjust the sources of revenues in response to the desired mix of services and service levels as illustrated on the right.
+After some community input and policy discussion, the City Council can adjust the sources of revenues in response to the desired mix of services and service levels as illustrated on the right.